warrenwoodhouse/maps/README.md

 [CLICK HERE](https://warrenwoodhouse.blogspot.com/license) to read the License Agreement.

 # Copyright
 All maps and content herein &copy;2010-present [Warren Woodhouse](https://warrenwoodhouse.blogspot.com/).
 Maps made using Leaflet.
 Map icons created using Adobe Express.
+Some maps are by others.